vshymanskyy/wasm2mpy/README.md

 ## Run any exported function

 > [!NOTE]
 > This requires adding some glue code to the runtime.
-> Glue code will be auto-generated, but for now it's a manual process.
+> Glue code can be auto-generated, but for now it's a manual process.

 For example, `test/simple.wasm` just adds 2 numbers: